matthiasgomolka/sdcLog/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 0 notes
+0 errors | 0 warnings | 1 notes

+Package suggested but not available for checking: ‘lfe’

 ## Comments
-* Package update containing bug fixes and other improvements.
+* Resubmission of release 0.3.0.
+Only change: Package ‘lfe’ is now used conditionally.